-H pylori Detection
+Methods of H pylori Detection

 H pylori can be readily detected at endoscopy by histology, culture or urease tests.
 Non-invasive methods for H pylori detection are generally used for the screening of patients who do not require direct examination of gastric mucosa and when obtaining biopsies is troublesome (e.g., bleeding ulcers, anticoagulant therapy, severe thrombocytopenia).
 Each detection method has strong and weak points and the methods differ in accuracy.
 Among the non-invasive methods, the 13C-urea breath test and antigen detection in stools are considered to be the most accurate, with both sensitivity and specificity in the range of 90% to 95%.2 Serum antibody assays have the lowest cost per correct diagnosis, but their overall accuracy is lower (sensitivity and specificity: 80% to 95%).2 Furthermore, serology is not a specific indicator of active infection and, since antibody titers fall only slowly after successful eradication, cannot be used to determine H pylori eradication or to detect reinfection.
 Although the accuracy and reliability of assays can be improved by combined use of several methods, it is difficult and unrealistic to use all of the methods to attain a diagnosis.

-H pylori Infection in ITP
+Epidemiology of H pylori Infection in ITP

 The prevalence of H pylori infection in adult ITP patients has been systematically reviewed and was not found different from that reported in the general healthy population matched for age and geographical area.3 The detection method in these studies was the 13C-urea breath test.
 Most studies were conducted in Italy, where the H pylori rate in the middle-aged adult general population is nearly 50%,4 or Japan, where the prevalence of the infection is greater than 70%.5 A low prevalence of H pylori infection (22%) was found in 74 North American patients,6 which was not dissimilar from that observed in a healthy American Caucasian population.7 Using serological tests, Michel et al also recorded a low prevalence (29%) of H pylori infection in 51 adult ITP patients of white French origin; the same rate of infection was found in control subjects.8 Conversely, a study from Colombia has reported a very high prevalence of H pylori infection in patients with ITP (90.6%), that was significantly different from that of control individuals (43.8%).9